Mass psychogenic illness: In factories

-Kerchoff also links the rapid rate of contagion with the apparent reasonableness of the bug infestation theory and the credence given to it in accompanying news stories.
+Kerchoff linked the rapid rate of contagion with the apparent reasonableness of the bug infestation theory and the credence given to it in accompanying news stories.

-Stahl and Lebedun describe an outbreak of mass sociogenic illness in the data center of a university town in the United States Midwest in 1974.
+In 1974, Stahl and Lebedun described an outbreak of mass sociogenic illness in the data center of a university town in the United States Midwest.
 Ten of 39 workers smelling an unconfirmed "mystery gas" were rushed to a hospital with symptoms of dizziness, fainting, nausea and vomiting.
-They report that most workers were young women either putting their husbands through school or supplementing the family income.
+They reported that most workers were young women, either putting their husbands through school or supplementing the family income.
 Those affected were found to have high levels of job dissatisfaction.
 Those with strong social ties tended to have similar reactions to the supposed gas, which only one unaffected woman reported smelling.
-No gas was detected in subsequent tests of the data center.
+No gas was detected in tests of the data center.

 In schools

-Mass hysteria affected schools in Berry, Alabama, and Miami Beach in 1974, with the former episode taking the form of recurring pruritus, and the latter initially triggering fears of poison gas (it was traced back to a popular student who happened to be sick with a virus).

-Thousands were affected by the spread of a supposed illness in a province of Kosovo in March to June 1990, exclusively affecting ethnic Albanians, most of whom were young adolescents.

-A wide variety of symptoms were manifested, including headache, dizziness, impeded respiration, weakness/adynamia, burning sensations, cramps, retrosternal/chest pain, dry mouth and nausea.
-After the illness had subsided, a bipartisan Federal Commission released a document, offering the explanation of psychogenic illness.
-Radovanovic of the Department of Community Medicine and Behavioural Sciences Faculty of Medicine in Safat, Kuwait, reports: